dyflional10/HA-Video-Bench/README.md

 # HA-Video-Bench
-A human-aligned benchmark for evaluate video generation
+A human-aligned benchmark for video generation evaluation